georiot/cert-manager-webhook-constellix/README.md

-# NS1 Webhook for Cert Manager
+# Constellix Webhook for Cert Manager

-> This project is in [MAINTENANCE](https://github.com/ns1/community/blob/master/project_status/MAINTENANCE.md) mode

-This is a webhook solver for [NS1](http://ns1.com), for use with cert-manager, to solve ACME DNS01 challenges.
+This is a webhook solver for [Constellix](https://constellix.com), for use with cert-manager, to solve ACME DNS01 challenges.

 Tested with kubernetes v1.15.7, v1.16.2, and v1.17.0